 Accordingly, RCBC is required to have additional 1.5% Common Equity Tier 1 (CET1) capital.
-As of 31 December 2019, the Bank's CET1 ratio is 12.29% (solo) and 12.89% (consolidated), both of which are above the 10% total CET1 requirement.
+As of December 31, 2020, the Bank's CET1 ratio is 12.28% (solo) and 12.64% (consolidated), both of which are above the 10% total CET1 requirement.
+RCBC's capital base was strengthened by the issuance of the USD300 million Additional Tier 1 (AT1) in August 2020.
+RCBC's AT1 issuance re-opened the US dollar AT1 bond market in Southeast Asia.

-RCBC includes in its Internal Capital Adequacy Assessment Process (ICAAP) document, concrete and reasonable recovery plans which shall be implemented in the case of breach in the HLA capital requirement.
+RCBC includes in its Internal Capital Adequacy Assessment Process (ICAAP) document, concrete and reasonable recovery plans which shall be implemented in case of any breach in the HLA capital requirement.
 The recovery plans include guidelines and action plans, consisting of specific initiatives, to be taken to improve capital position and to restore its financial condition to viable levels in cases of significant deterioration in certain scenarios.